 We are able to accommodate substitutions (1:1), refer to the Event Cancellation and Substitution Policy at the bottom of this page.
 A registrant may send a substitute person to the Annual Gala in their place.

-Important: Members must be logged in to receive the discounted early bird and regular registration rate.
-Individual tickets purchased do not reserve a table, you must purchase a table of ten.
-Individual payments for a table of ten will not be allowed.
+Members must be logged in to receive the discounted early bird and regular registration rate.

-BEPC wishes to ensure that no individual with a disability is excluded, denied services, segregated, or otherwise treated differently from other individuals because of the absence
+BEPC wishes to ensure that no individual with a disability is excluded, denied services, segregated, or otherwise treated differently from other individuals because of the absence of auxiliary aids and services as identified in the

-of auxiliary aids and services as identified in the Americans with Disabilities Act.
+Americans with Disabilities Act.
 Should you require special assistance, please specify during the registration process.

 Excellence Award